Zyanetralys/Zyanetralys/README.md

 > **_"At the intersection of psychology, technology, and security, I see opportunities to understand human behavior and anticipate digital threats."_**
 >
-> **My multidisciplinary background** allows me to approach cybersecurity from multiple angles – because the strongest defenses address both **technical vulnerabilities and human factors**.
+> **My multidisciplinary background** allows me to approach cybersecurity from multiple angles, because the strongest defenses address both **technical vulnerabilities and human factors**.
 >
 > I’m focused on developing **expertise in cybersecurity**, driven by **discipline, loyalty, and determination**.
 My goal is to **protect systems and people alike**, using **strategy, psychology, and technology** to anticipate threats and strengthen resilience.
 >